RsyncProject/rsync/rsync.1.md

     transfer checksum separately from the pre-transfer checksum, and it ignores "auto" and all unknown checksum names.
 If the remote rsync is not new enough to handle a checksum negotiation list, its list is assumed to consist of a single "md5" or "md4" item based on the protocol version.
+If the environment variable contains a "`&`" character, the string is separated into the client list & server list, either one of which can be empty (giving that side the default list).

     The use of the `--checksum-choice` option overrides this environment list.